DGamer007/Git/Git Branch.md

 git branch -d branch_1
 # If the branch is not merged with 'main' branch then We'll use 'D' flag to Forcefully Delete that branch.
 git branch -D branch_1

+# Shows how remote and local branches are diverging
+git branch -vv
 ```